Channel 4 Banned season: 1991 Banned season

 Banned was a series of programmes shown over a three-week period in April 1991.
 The idea for the season was conceived as a statement about the censorship of broadcasting at the time.
 The season included network television showings of Scum (which was edited to remove some of the violent gang rape scene and the subsequent graphic suicide of the victim), Monty Python's Life of Brian (which was preceded by a warning that viewers may find the film's treatment of religious themes upsetting), the controversial documentary feature The Animals Film and Derek Jarman's Sebastiane and Jubilee.
-There was also a second broadcast of the controversial 1988 Thames Television documentary Death on the Rock which investigated the shooting of three members of the IRA by the SAS in Gibraltar.
+There was also a second broadcast of the controversial 1988 Thames Television documentary Death on the Rock, which investigated the shooting of three members of the IRA by the SAS in Gibraltar, as well as a remake of Duncan Campbell's Secret Society documentary on secret cabinet committees, commissioned after attempts to secure the rights to the original (and unbroadcast) BBC version fell through.
 The season proved to be controversial and Channel 4 was investigated by the Obscene Publications Squad and referred to the Director of Public Prosecutions.